Questions? Call (310) 455-8511

 Do I have to put a down payment?

-Loans may be for up to 100 percent (102 percent if the guarantee fee is included in the loan) of appraised value or for the acquisition cost, whichever is less.
+Loans may be for up to 100 percent of appraised value or for the acquisition cost, whichever is less.

 Can you put money down on a USDA loan?

 You can if you’d like, however USDA mortgages require no down payment.
-With an FHA loan, you must put 3.5% down.
-With a conventional loan, you’re looking anywhere from 3-5% down.
+Both FHA and conventional loans require minimum down payments according to their program guidelines.
 At the end of the day, the option is there for you if you want to put money down, but you don’t have to.

 Refinance